pathnavigator package

 • root_dir (str) – The root directory to manage.
 If it is not given, we use the current working directory and load_nested_dirs will be set to False.

-• max_files (int) – The maximum number of files to load.
-Default is math.inf.
+• max_files (int, optional) – The maximum number of files at each level to scan.
+Default is sys.maxsize.

-• max_folders (int) – The maximum number of subdirectories to load.
-Default is math.inf.
+• max_folders (int, optional) – The maximum number of subfolders at each level to scan.
+Default is sys.maxsize.

 Returns: